February 14, 2021

 126.96.36.199.8.1 David Sparks was born May 19, 1794, and died on November 10, 1862.
 We cannot be sure where he was born.
-When the1850 census was taken, he gave his birth place as North Carolina, but the 1860 census gives his birth place as South Carolina.
+When the 1850 census was taken, he gave his birth place as North Carolina, but the 1860 census gives his birth place as South Carolina.
 He died in what is now Clay County, Alabama, although at the time of his death in 1862 this area was still part of Talladega County.

 As yet we have succeeded in identifying positively only two of the children of David and Permelia (Medlock) Sparks.
-We know there was a daughter named Malinda who married Jesse Jackson Dempsey and a son named 220.127.116.11.8.x.2 Abel Tomlin Sparks.
+We know there was a daughter named Malinda Sparks who married Jesse Jackson Dempsey and a son named 220.127.116.11.8.1.1 Abel Tomlin Sparks.
 From early census records, it is apparent that there were other children.
-Furthermore, a grandson of David Sparks once recalled that David Sparks had a son named Uriah and another son named Dave (nickname for David).
+Furthermore, a grandson of David Sparks once recalled that David Sparks had a son named Uriah Sparks and another son named David ["Dave"] Sparks.
 There is a considerable amount of circumstantial evidence that Harris Sparks, who was born July 3, 1818, and died March 9, 1910, may also have been a son.
 There was also a Joseph Sparks who married Elizabeth Williams, daughter of Shepherd Williams of Carroll County, Georgia, who may have been another son of David Sparks.

 Following are additional data on the two children of David and Permelia (Medlock) Sparks for whom we have definite proof of descent.